Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 It’s a good practice to read your poem aloud, trying to get a sense of its rhythm and making sure it sounds natural.
 If there is a word that doesn't “feel right”, browse through the thesaurus for another one.
 With such an economy of words, it’s important to find the right vocabulary.
 With time and practice, it will come to you more easily.

 Finally, just like with any other piece of writing, go for a (haiku-less) walk.
 Getting some distance from the poem will help to “let it rest” in your mind and return to it with fresh eyes.
-You can also ask for a second opinion from a friend, or if you're thinking of publishing a collection of haiku, consider hiring a poetry copy editor to refine them to perfection.
+You can also ask for a second opinion from a friend, or if you're thinking of publishing a collection of haiku, consider hiring a copy editor specialized in poetry to refine them to perfection.

 Despite its simplicity, it takes time and practice to write great haiku.
 With the help of these tips and ideas, you’re ready to look at the world more closely, capture those ordinary yet meaningful moments of life, and share them with the world.
 So go out there, and find your haiku moments!